r1ck14/Unifi-Get-Mac-All-Sites/README.md

 Text file will be created in the same directory as the .exe or .py file.

 Thanks to https://github.com/DataKnox who created the script that this is based on.
 The original script is here: https://github.com/DataKnox/CodeSamples/blob/master/Python/Networking/Ubiquiti/ubnt.py

+*Note: I make no claims or guarantees for this code.
+It was created to solve a problem for myself and I am sharing it so others can use it if they'd like to, however use it at your own risk.